althea-net/althea-site/_posts/2015-12-2-universal-payment-channels.md

 ![Step 4]({{ site.url }}/images/upc-step-4.png)

 How to prevent this?
 We need some way for the bank or the blockchain to find out whether a message represents the account balances that Alice and Bob most recently agreed on.
-If Alice and Bob put a "nonce" (number used once) on each message and increment it every message, either of them can prove if one message is more recent than another.
+If Alice and Bob put a sequence number on each message and increment it every message, either of them can prove if one message is more recent than another.
 If the bank or blockchain then waits a certain length of time (or "hold period") before transferring the money back, it gives either party a chance to prove that the other is cheating.

 ![Step 5]({{ site.url }}/images/upc-step-5.png)